Get Who Cares

 Overview of antitrust regulations in the EU

 The European Union (EU) has quite stringent competition rules concerning anti-trust regulations, due to the EU’s goal of promoting a healthy market economy and protecting consumers from anti-competitive practices.
-Under several fundamental rules, the EU does not permit any company to acquire or review control over another company where this could lead to limited choice for customers and higher prices for goods or services.
+Under several fundamental rules, the EU does not permit any company to acquire or analyze control over another company where this could lead to limited choice for customers and higher prices for goods or services.
 The acquisition of semiconductor firm ARM Holdings by U.S.-based Nvidia, which is worth $54 billion, is one notable example.

 The EU Commissioner for Competition has opened an in-depth investigation into the proposed acquisition, due to concerns that it could significantly reduce competition in central processing unit (CPU) and graphic processing unit (GPU) markets as well as making it harder for competitors to compete with both companies on these markets.
 The Commission is also concerned that limiting access to ARM’s technological innovation would harm a large number of next-generation products and services being developed around the world.